DariusJderu1/weather-app/README.md

 * Search functionality for retrieving weather by city name.
 * Displays current temperature, feels-like temperature, humidity percentage, and wind speed.
 * Error handling for invalid inputs or unfound cities.
-* Responsive design that adapts to mobile, tablet, and desktop screens.